Qryptify/qryptify/qryptify_strategy/README.md

 ## Fees

-- Snapshots: Use `python -m qryptify_ingestor.fees_snapshot --config qryptify_ingestor/config.yaml` to snapshot current Binance USDT‑M maker/taker fee bps for all symbols in your config into the `exchange_fees` table.
+- Default: The backtester and optimizer fetch current Binance USDT‑M taker bps via API for each symbol and apply that fixed rate for the run (fallback 4.0 bps if API fails).
+Override with `--fee-bps`.
-- Backtests/optimizer automatically load fee snapshots over the test window and apply the appropriate taker fee at each trade timestamp.
-If no snapshots are found, they fall back to a constant `--fee-bps` value.
+- Optional: If you prefer time‑varying fees, you can implement your own snapshotting outside this repo; strategy tools in this repo use API bps by default.
 - Reports include `avg_fee_bps`, computed as total fees divided by the total entry+exit notional, scaled to bps.

 YAML example